- Essential Questions To Ask Long-Haul Trucking Companies

-It’s important to know how the company will expect to be paid before you shake hands on any deals.
-In some cases, they will ask for a deposit or a partial payment before the shipment, as a guarantee that you won’t back out of the deal.
-Regardless, you should know this information beforehand, especially if it’s a large sum of money you don’t have on hand at all times.
+Knowing how the company will expect to be paid is important before you shake hands on any deals.
+In some cases, they will ask for a deposit or a partial payment before the shipment guaranteeing that you won’t back out of the deal.
+Regardless, you should know this information beforehand, especially if it’s a large sum of money you don’t always have on hand.

 Also, steer away from companies that ask for full payment upfront.
 It’s an uncommon practice, and those who practice this might not be as reputable as they appear to be.
-The entire sum should only be deposited once the shipment has reached its destination.
+Instead, (Somebody) should only deposit the entire sum once the shipment has reached its destination.

 Are Their Estimations String-Free?

-It’s a great method through which you can compare multiple companies and see which one offers the better deal.
-But before asking them for an estimate, make sure there are no strings attached to it.
+It’s a great method to compare multiple companies and see which one offers the better deal.
+But before asking them for an estimate, ensure no strings are attached to it.
 These estimations should be free, and nobody should ask you to pay for them.

 Do the Estimations Account for Everything?

-A rather important detail to clarify from the get-go is what those price estimates cover.
-Tell the company that you also want a rundown of what goes into the forecast, and press to see if there are any additional costs left aside.
+From the get-go, a rather important detail to clarify is what those price estimates cover.
+Tell the company that you also want a rundown of what goes into the forecast, and press to see if any additional costs are left aside.

 It’s unfortunate, but the practice of hidden costs persists.
-Companies can give you a great estimate for your long-haul transport at first, only to come along and drive up the price because of the additional costs.
-You’ll have to give them details of the transport for the estimate anyway, so make sure they include them in the final price.
+Companies can give you a great estimate for your long-haul transport initially, only to come along and drive up the price because of the additional costs.
+You’ll have to give them transport details for the estimate anyway, so make sure they include them in the final price.

 Is There Anything You Need to Do?

-For instance, if you are hiring the company to move a vehicle, do you have to prepare the car for shipping in any way, or will the company handle that for you?
+For instance, if you are hiring a company to move a vehicle, do you have to prepare the car for shipping in any way, or will the company handle that for you?
 Should you take an insurance policy on your cargo?
-Do you need to present any document?
+Do you need to present any documents?
 Must you be physically present at freight pick up or drop off?

-Ask the company about what you need to prepare or do to avoid being blindsided when it might be too late.
+Ask the company what you must prepare or do to avoid being blindsided when it might be too late.

 The Right People for the Job

 Long haul trucking needs or not, we’re always ready to step in and handle your shipping needs.
-A-1 Auto Transport is a company with decades of experience transporting good nationally and internationally.
+A-1 Auto Transport has decades of experience transporting goods nationally and internationally.
 Distance is never a problem with us, so contact us today!